Sanky18/Crack-Detection-Model/README.md

 This repository contains the code and documentation for a deep learning model developed for crack detection.
 The model achieves excellent performance in crack detection, as indicated by a recall of 1.00, precision of 0.98, and an F-score of 0.99 on the test set.

+## Dataset

+The crack detection model was trained on the [PS_1_dataset](https://cutt.ly/PS_1_dataset).
+This dataset contains a collection of surface crack images used for training, validation, and testing.

 ## Features

 - Developed a deep learning model using TensorFlow and Keras.